kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-02-Accuracy-Precision-Recall.md

 Columns of this graph show us how many samples a particular class has ( in this case, we have: *happy=33, angry=29, sad=38* ), and rows show our model's predictions.
-For example, we have 33 samples for the *happy* class, however our model predicted *happy=12, sad=15, angry=6*.
+For example, we have 33 samples for the *happy* class, however, our model predicted *happy=12, sad=15, angry=6*.
 If we had all of the entries of this matrix on its diagonal, we would have a perfect model.

 Now that we know how confusion matrix works, let's come back to the main topic of this post.
 Imagine, our model's predictions are as shown on the confusion matrix below,